nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

    Totally possible.
 Whatever you prefer :-)
-   Jörn: AFAIK you need to do SSL offloading to do sticky sessions, because the load balancer has to look into the http stream or rely on the client IP to determine the web server for the session.
+   Jörn: AFAIK you need to do SSL offloading to do sticky sessions, because the load balancer has to look into the http stream or rely on the client IP to determine the Web server for the session.
 Not doing SSL offloading instead requires you to use a shared session (via memcached or redis) because the requests are distributed via round robin or least load.
 It allows you to scale out the ssl load by adding more applicaton servers.
 So ...
 I think it